-Some would say that we’re too naive, that we need to do away with our desires and content ourselves with whatever is real right now.
-And, of course, when deep desires are unfulfilled, they can feel very much like pain, and so many people think that we should protect ourselves from pain by diminishing our desires.
+Some would say we’re too naive — we simply need to do away with our desires and content ourselves with whatever is real right now.
+And, of course, when deep desires are unfulfilled, they can feel very much like pain, and so many people think we should protect ourselves from pain by diminishing our desires.
 But truly, being people of desire is not a thing to be regretted or avoided.
 When our desires are governed by wisdom, humility, and respect for the dignity of other human beings, we are at our best when we present ourselves to the world as people of desire.
 If we’re not passionate, we’re not fully alive.

 Bob Costas, the delightfully thoughtful television sportscaster, made a wonderful statement one year at the beginning of the Winter Olympics.
 Speaking of the glory of honorable competition and the power of dreams that drive us toward excellence, he said, “We are beaten only when we quit believing in what we wish we could be.”

 Our dreams matter.
 Our desires are our dignity.
 And though we often err by letting our desires be diverted into some very unproductive channels, it’s not usually our desires that are at fault, only our discipline.
 We need our desires, and those around us need them too.
 They need us to want better things.
 Higher things.
 Stronger things.